Dysarthria - careSpeech and language disorder - dysarthria care; Slurred speech - dysarthria; Articulation disorder - dysarthria

 - Make sure lighting in the room is good.

 - Sit close enough so that you and the person who has dysarthria can use visual cues.

 - Make eye contact with each other.

-The person who has dysarthria and their family may need to learn different ways of communicating.
-Some of these are:
+The person who has dysarthria and their family may need to learn different ways of communicating, such as: